codemandy/Nayadotforestry/pages/about.md

 Naya has worked as a performer for artists such as Marina Abramovic, Lilibeth Cuenca Rasmussen, and currently with Nana Francisca Schottländer.

 Naya is a part of Dance Cooperative in Copenhagen, a self-organized collective space for performance and intersectional practices.
-She is board member of DANSEatelier, and board member and editor of “Kvinde Kend Din Krop“, a fund working with public health information about the body, gender, sex and culture.
+She is board member of DANSEatelier, and board member and editor of “Kvinde Kend Din Krop”, a fund working with public health information about the body, gender, sex and culture.